 "taking into account the precautionary approach outlined in Article 3 of the London Protocol (LP), and while the LP amendment on marine geoengineering awaits entry into force . . .
-Contracting Parties [are encouraged] to apply annex 5 (the marine geoengineering assessment framework) to evaluate proposed marine geoengineering projects, including the four techniques mentioned above, to apply the utmost caution to their consideration, and to provide information to LP/LC about ongoing and planned marine geoengineering activities" (IMO website (10 October 2022)).
+Contracting Parties [are encouraged] to apply annex 5 (the marine geoengineering assessment framework) to evaluate proposed marine geoengineering projects, including 540 the four techniques mentioned above, to apply the utmost caution to their consideration, and to provide information to LP/LC about ongoing and planned marine geoengineering activities" (IMO website (10 October 2022)).

 Thus, regardless of whether OAE is listed as a marine geoengineering activity in annex 4, it seems likely that Contracting Parties to the London Convention and Protocol will evaluate OAE projects under the assessment framework in annex 5.
-While such an evaluation is not legally required-because the October 2022 statement is not legally binding and the 2013 amendment has not yet entered into force-it does appear to have support within a fairly large segment of the international community.